-- T7 Support pedestrian and bike access to LRT stations. - T8 Support and advocate for location of transit shelters at critical nodes in the system. - T9 Support shared parking agreements and structured parking where appropriate. \$ - T10 Maintain current configuration of truck routes and support projects to limit cut-through truck traffic in residential areas. \$ - T11 Advocate for northern alignment of the Red Rock Corridor. - T12 Study alternative uses of former Amtrak station. \$ - T13 Support innovative solutions to conflicts between commercial vehicle traffic and residential uses in those areas where residential and commercial land use abut each other (e.g. the north side of University Avenue and the south side of Sherburne Avenue). \$ - T14 Support neighborhood schools to minimize school bus traffic in the neighborhood and support thoughtful placement of charter schools to minimize the impact of bus traffic related to these schools.
+- T7 Support pedestrian and bike access to LRT stations and bus service to LRT and BRT lines. - T8 Support and advocate for location of transit shelters at critical nodes in the system. - T9 Support shared parking agreements and structured parking where appropriate. \$ - T10 Maintain current configuration of truck routes and support projects to limit cut-through truck traffic in residential areas, including through improved connections between regional routes and industrial areas. \$ - T11 Advocate for northern alignment of the Red Rock Corridor and a Snelling Avenue station. - T12 Study alternative uses of former Amtrak station. \$ - T13 Support innovative solutions to conflicts between commercial vehicle traffic and residential uses in those areas where residential and commercial land use abut each other (e.g. the north side of University Avenue and the south side of Sherburne Avenue). \$ - T14 Support neighborhood schools to minimize school bus traffic in the neighborhood and support thoughtful placement of charter schools to minimize the impact of bus traffic related to these schools.

-T15 Support efforts to limit waste-removal traffic. 👬 🦻

-- T16 Use best practices to improve pedestrian and bicycle safety on bridges and overpasses as well as at intersections and crosswalks. - T17 Support the implementation of the MnDOT Snelling Avenue Multi-Modal Transportation Plan. - T18 Support continued development of car share and bicycle share systems and their integration with the public transportation system. ★
+- T15 Support efforts to limit waste-removal traffic. 🏫 🤊 - T16 Use best practices to improve pedestrian and bicycle safety on bridges and overpasses as well as at intersections and crosswalks. - T17 Support the implementation of the MnDOT Snelling Avenue Multi-Modal Transportation Plan.